-Python examples to unpack tuple or sequence or iterable but the iterable may be longer than N elements, causing a “too many values to unpack” exception.
+Python example to unpack tuple or sequence or iterable such that the tuple may be longer than N elements, causing a “too many values to unpack” exception.

 star expressions” can be used to to unpack tuples with arbitrary length.

 >>> employee = ('Lokesh', 'email@example.com', '111-222-333', '444-555-666') >>> name, email, *phone_numbers = employee >>> name 'Lokesh' >>> email 'firstname.lastname@example.org' >>> phone_numbers ['111-222-333', '444-555-666']

 >>> *elements, end = [1,2,3,4,5,6,7,8] >>> elements [1,2,3,4,5,6,7] >>> end 8

 2. Unpack tuple and throw away unwanted values

 Sometimes you might want to unpack values and throw them away.
 You can’t just specify a bare

 * when unpacking, but you could use a common throwaway variable name, such as “_” or ignore.